ToNi3141/Rasterix/README.md

 It comes in two variants, `RasterixIF` and `RasterixEF`. `IF` stands for internal framebuffer while `EF` stands for external framebuffer.
 Both variants have their advantages and drawbacks.
 But except of the framebuffer handling and resulting limitations (because of AXI strobe limitations: stencil is applied on the whole value, not per bit, color mask work only on the whole fragment, no alpha channel), they are completely equal.

 `RasterixIF`: This variant is usually faster, because it only loosely depends on the memory subsystem of your FPGA since the rendering is completely executed in static RAM resources on your FPGA.
-But the drawback is (you might already guess) the occupation of a lot of RAM resources on your FPGA.
+But the drawback is the occupation of a lot of RAM resources on your FPGA.
 For a reasonable performance, you need at least 128kB + 128kB + 32kB = 288kB memory only for the framebuffers.
 Less is possible but only useful for smaller displays.
 More memory is generally recommended.

 The used memory is decoupled from the actual framebuffer size.
 If a framebuffer with a specific resolution won't fit into the internal framebuffer, then the framebuffer is rendered in several cycles where the internal framebuffer only contains a part of the whole framebuffer.